 '''

 {heap_size, Size}

-'''

 Size is the size in words of the youngest heap generation of the process.
-This generation includes the process stack.
+This generation includes the process

+stack.
 This information is highly implementation-dependent, and can change if the implementation changes.

-'''

 {initial_call, {Module, Function, Arity}}

-'''

 Module, Function, Arity is the initial function call with which the process was spawned.

-'''

 {links, PidsAndPorts}

-'''

-PidsAndPorts is a list of process identifiers and port identifiers, with processes or ports to which the process has a link.
+PidsAndPorts is a list of process identifiers and port identifiers, with processes or ports to which the process

-'''
+has a link.

 {last_calls, false | Calls}

-'''

 The value is false if call saving is not active for the process (see process_flag/3).
-If call saving is active, a list is returned, in which the last element is the most recent called.
+If call saving is active,

+a list is returned, in which the last element is the most recent called.
-'''

 {memory, Size}

-'''

 Size is the size in bytes of the process.
 This includes call stack, heap, and internal structures.

-'''

 {message queue len, MessageQueueLen}

-'''

 MessageQueueLen is the number of messages currently in the message queue of the process.
-This is the length of the list MessageQueue returned as the information item messages (see below).
+This is the length

+of the list MessageQueue returned as the information item messages (see below).
-'''

 {messages, MessageQueue}

-'''

 MessageQueue is a list of the messages to the process, which have not yet been processed.

-'''

 {min_heap_size, MinHeapSize}

-'''

 MinHeapSize is the minimum heap size for the process.

-'''

 {min_bin_vheap_size, MinBinVHeapSize}

-'''

 MinBinVHeapSize is the minimum binary virtual heap size for the process.

-'''

 {monitored_by, MonitoredBy}

-'''

 A list of identifiers for all the processes, ports and NIF resources, that are monitoring the process.

-'''

 {monitors, Monitors}

-'''

-A list of monitors (started by monitor/2) that are active for the process.
-For a local process monitor or a remote process monitor by a process identifier, the list consists of:
+A list of monitors (started by monitor / 2) that are active for the process.
+For a local process monitor or a remote

-'''
+process monitor by a process identifier, the list consists of:

 {process, Pid}

 Process is monitored by pid.

 {process, {RegName, Node}}

 Local or remote process is monitored by name.

 {port, PortId}

 Local port is monitored by port id.

 {port, {RegName, Node}}

 Local port is monitored by name.
-Please note, to the process is monitored by name.
+Please note, that remote port monitors are not supported, so Node will

+always be the local node name.

+{message_queue_data, MQD}

+MQD is the current value of the message_queue_data process flag, which can be either off_heap or

+on_heap.
+For more information, see the documentation of process_flag(message_queue_data,

+MQD).

 '''

-Local port is monitored by name.
-Please note, that remote port monitors are not supported, so Node will always be the local node name.

-'''

-\{ {\tt message\queue\data, MQD} \}

-'''

-Returns the current state of process flag message_queue_data.
-MQD is either off_heap or on_heap.
-For more information, see the documentation of $process_flag(message_queue_data, MQD)$.